WHB139426/Grounded-Video-LLM/README.md

 Download the pretrained weights [[🤗HF](https://huggingface.co/WHB139426/Grounded-Video-LLM/tree/main)] in your own `weight_path`.

 ## Qucik Inference
-We give a short example to run the inference code.
+We give a brief example to run the inference code.
 We recommend GPUs with 24GB memeroy.
-1. replace the parameter `weight_path` in `scripts/inference.sh` with your own path that you set above.
+1. replace the parameter `weight_path` in `scripts/inference.sh` with your own weight_path that you set above.
 2. run the following script: `bash scripts/inference.sh` to run our example in `experiments/_3klvlS4W7A.mp4`.
 3. You can change the `prompt_grounding`, `prompt_videoqa`, `video_path` in argparse and run `python inference.py` for your own case.